 We will confirm receipt and send you information on attending the relevant meeting, should you wish to present it in person.
 However, you will not be able to speak about the petition at the meeting.

 We will consider how to address the matter raised, which could include immediate action, or a more detailed investigation.
 You should receive a final decision on your petition within three months of it being submitted.

 Petitions which attract between 750 and 1,499 valid signatures will trigger the requirement for a senior officer to attend an overview select committee meeting, to give evidence on the request in the petition.
 This committee has no power to make a decision, but it can recommend a decision to our executive.

 Petitions which attract more than 1,500 valid signatures will trigger a debate at a Full Council meeting.
+In such cases petitions must be received at least 10 working days before the date of the council meeting.
 You will receive a copy of the report and be invited to attend the meeting where it will be discussed.